MikeCollasa/Cucujus_project/README.md

-# Cucujus_project
+# _Cucujus_ microbiome project
-the pipeline created in the Symbiosis Evolution Research Group and used to generate data used for analysis of Cucujus V4 16S rRNA amplicon sequencing data.
+## Description of the pipeline created in the Symbiosis Evolution Research Group and used to generate data used for the analysis of _Cucujus_ V4 16S rRNA amplicon sequencing data.